manooweb/gutenberg-legacy-widget-test/README.md

 ## How to use

-Simply put in your `wp-content/mu-plugins/` of your WordPress instance the 2 files:
+Simply put in your `wp-content/mu-plugins/` folder of your WordPress instance the 2 files:
 - legacy-gutenberg-widget.php
 - legacy-gutenberg-widget.js